 According to estimates made by The National Eating Disorders Association, about 20 million women and 10 million men will suffer from an eating disorder at some point in their lifetimes here in America.
 While experts have previously been unable to pin down any singular cause behind the development of eating disorders, there is now a growing consensus that a variety of sociocultural, psychological, and biological factors likely influence someone’s likelihood of developing one.
 Eating disorders are illnesses that can develop in anyone regardless of their race, religion, age, gender, sexual orientation, weight, body shape, or ethnicity.
+Today, we will look a bit deeper at bulimia statistics.

 Bulimia Nervosa: the Basics